Stanford Graduate School of Business

 The full-time MBA program is designed to take place across six quarters of roughly 11 weeks apiece.
 Classes are held during the fall, winter, and spring, and students are encouraged to spend the summer between the first and second years completing an internship.
 Autumn Quarter of the first year of the MBA program typically begins in mid- September and ends in mid-December.
 Classes resume for Winter Quarter in early January and last until late March; Spring Quarter runs from early April through mid-June.
 The second year is structured very similarly, with the exception that Autumn Quarter courses begin a week later.

-As at most MBA programs, professors at Stanford GSB use a mix of teaching methods, such as case studies, lecture and discussion, and team projects.
+As at most MBA programs, professors at Stanford GSB use a mix of teaching methods, such as case studies, lectures and discussions, and team projects.
 Stanford GSB students spend the first year of their MBA studies completing both core and distribution requirements.
 The first quarter is devoted entirely to core requirements, with both Winter and Spring quarters dedicated to finishing the core as well as undertaking distribution requirements and electives.
 In addition, each first-year student must fulfill a Global Experience Requirement by contributing to a project abroad.
 Students can meet this requirement by working abroad over the summer through the Global Management Immersion Experience, completing an exchange program with Tsinghua University in Beijing, or participating in a student-initiated service or global study trip.

 Throughout the second year, students can take up to 18 courses total and are free to choose from over 100 elective courses across 10 academic departments.
 Students may also cross-register for courses at other Stanford University graduate schools.
 Stanford GSB does not offer any formal MBA majors, but students can earn a Certificate in Public Management and Social Innovation.